Managing Your Money

 - practical workshops and support for making job applications (for example how to write a CV and develop good interview skills);

-- providing access to hundreds of part-time jobs, work experience, work placements and graduate opportunities available to you;
+- providing access to hundreds of part-time jobs through 'Job Shop' and opportunities for work experience and work placements available to you;

-- giving tailored careers advice for whatever stage you are at in your career.
+- giving careers advice no matter what stage you are at in your career.

 Getting advice if you have financial difficulty

-When you are a student at the University you can call the financial support team through the Student Hub.
+When you are a student at the University you can call the financial support team for help and advice.